Info for Parents/Guardians

 Often parents with children in our care are being admitted for their own inpatient medical, mental health or substance abuse services, or because they are incarcerated.
 Some families using our services are homeless, have unsafe housing or face community violence.

 When your children stay at Providence House, they are cared for by safe and loving strangers; but those caregivers are still not their mom.
 You will be able to visit with your children, or talk to them on the phone, and we reassure them that you love them very much and can’t wait to see them again!
-Every child placed at Providence House is monitored and assessed by a Licensed Social Worker throughout their placement period.
-It is the goal that the placement at Providence House will have a lasting and positive impact on their growth and development and sense of security.
+Every child admitted to Providence House is monitored and assessed by a Licensed Social Worker throughout their admission period.
+It is the goal that the admission at Providence House will have a lasting and positive impact on their growth and development and sense of security.

 Visits are also done offsite, in one of two ways.
 You can take your children on a day visit, spending time together offsite and returning by early evening in order to be present for our bedtime routine.
 At the discretion of our Licensed Social Workers, children can also spend time with you offsite for up to two nights in a row, provided that there is adequate housing and/or a safe environment to support the child.